 How to Prevent Fungus Gnats

-Store extra potting soil in an airtight container.
-If you keep your potting soil in the bag it comes in, fungus gnats can easily get in and lay their eggs, but the eggs need air to survive so airtight containers like buckets with tight-fitting lids will keep gnat larvae at bay.
+If you keep your potting soil in the bag it comes in, fungus gnats can easily get in and lay their eggs.
+However, the eggs need air to survive, so airtight containers like buckets with tight-fitting lids will keep gnat larvae at bay.